The Useless Concept of Calories

 It is true that we also walked or cycled to school and were not chauffeured in urban off-roaders and we dodged cars going more than the ridiculous 40kph school zone road limits around Australia.
 There’s good exercise in that.

 Even nutritionists recognize just how bad our produce has become and they only recommend 2 fruits and 5 vegetables.
-This is because many modern fruits can deliver 3% MORE bad sugars than Coke or Pepsi on a weight by weight basis.
+This is because many modern fruits, mangoes for example, can deliver 3% MORE bad sugars than Coke or Pepsi on a weight by weight basis.
+Dried fruits such as dates have 5 times MORE sugar than the same cola drinks with their only saving grace being that we might only eat 5 or six dates which would give us around 10 teaspoonfuls of sugar.
+This is a little less than a full can of cola (but not by much).

-Our instinctive taste drive for micronutrients (our other taste drives are for sweetness, fat and Maillard products) is what appears to be inducing us to ‘forage’ more food and to over-eat while ‘hunting’ for the micronutrients missing from today’s junk foods.
+However, it is our instinctive taste drive for phytonutrients (our other taste drives are for sweetness, fat and Maillard products) is what appears to be inducing us to ‘forage’ more food and to over-eat while ‘hunting’ for the phytonutrients that are missing from today’s junk foods and falling to insignificant in our fresh produce.

-The evidence for this is that by simply adding wild and near wild foods to our diet we effectively reduce hunger and two daily meals becomes our new norm instead of breakfast, morning tea, lunch, afternoon snacks, dinner and supper snacks.
+The evidence for this is that by simply adding wild and near wild foods to our diet we effectively reduce hunger and two daily meals becomes our new norm instead of breakfast, morning tea, lunch, afternoon snacks, dinner and a snack before bedtime.

 Here are a few articles that expand on the topics above: